Doctoral Internship in Clinical Psychology

 Specific responsibilities of the Doctoral Intern include:

-- Interns will have the opportunity to provide direct clinical services to a mix of child, adolescent, and adult patients in our standard outpatient and intensive outpatient (IOP) programs, and are trained in various evidence-based treatment modalities including, but not limited to, Cognitive Behavioral Therapy, Exposure and Response Prevention, Behavioral Activation, Dialectical Behavior Therapy, Acceptance and Commitment Therapy, and Parent Management training.
+• Interns will have the opportunity to provide direct clinical services to a mix of child, adolescent, and adult patients in our standard outpatient and intensive outpatient (IOP) programs, and are trained in various evidence-based treatment modalities including, but not limited to, Cognitive Behavioral Therapy, Exposure and Response Prevention, Behavioral Activation, Dialectical Behavior Therapy, and Acceptance and Commitment Therapy.

 Interns are also provided with advanced technological resources to enhance research, clinical outcomes, and professional development.
 The Center for Anxiety offers a library of training resources including treatment manuals, books, training presentations, research articles, assessment instruments, and client handouts.
 Unlike many facilities, we utilize an on-line research-focused assessment tool to gauge progress, screen risk items, and improve treatment success.
 Clinical outcomes are rigorously evaluated by our on-site laboratory through the use of cutting-edge software, to provide real-time feedback to clinicians and patients throughout the treatment process.

-All of these clinical experiences are supported with a rich didactics program, individual supervision, and ad hoc consultation with members of our clinical staff across offices in Brooklyn, Manhattan, Rockland County, and Great Neck.
+All of these clinical experiences are supported with a rich didactics program, individual supervision, and ad hoc consultation with members of our clinical staff across offices in Brooklyn, Manhattan, Rockland County, Great Neck, Boston, Cambridge and Princeton.
 In addition, interns are provided with professional development funds that they are encouraged to utilize.
-The Training Director is involved in all aspects of the training program in all sites where trainees work (Manhattan, Brooklyn, Rockland County, and Great Neck offices).
+The Training Director is involved in all aspects of the training program in all sites where doctoral interns work: Manhattan, Brooklyn, Rockland County, and Great Neck offices.

 Qualifications of applicants must include all of the following:

-- Applicants from APA- or CPA-approved programs are strongly preferred.
-No minimum number of clinical hours are required, but applicants must have completed at least two years of supervised externship/practicum experience involving provision of psychotherapy
+2. Applicants from APA- or CPA-approved programs are strongly preferred.
+A minimum of 500 clinical hours is required, and applicants must have completed at least two years of supervised externship/practicum experience involving provision of psychotherapy

 Qualified applicants should submit the following materials via the AAPI Online Portal: